top of page

 Identity, Purpose, & Energetic Alignment

-Discovering & Aligning with your Mythopoetic Identity
+Discovering & Embodying your Mythopoetic Identity

 Cultivating & Sustaining your Chi/Life Force Energy

-Perception Discernment; Learning to See Clearly within Others and Yourself
+Learning to See Clearly within Others and Yourself

 I work with clients from a wide range of spiritual and non-spiritual backgrounds.
 Your beliefs will always be respected, and you won’t be expected to change them at any point during our work together.
 Having said that, if you've chosen me as your guide, chance are you're open to exploring new perspectives that deepen your understanding of yourself and the world.